-Eliciting Consumer Preference by Machine Learning (Deep Learning)
+Design by Machine Learning (Deep Learning)

-(i) Eliciting Styling Preference on Vehicle Design
+(ii) Eliciting Styling Preference on Vehicle Design by Machine Learning

 Although eliciting consumer preference is a core part in design, capturing preferences on form (styling) is still a challenge.
 In particular, we have been examining the trade-off between forms and functions in a vehicle.
 We elicit consumers’ preferences on product design using state-of-the-art Machine Learning and parameterized 3D vehicle shapes.
 This research estimates willingness-to-pay for specific design elements.

-(ii) Forecasting Demand of Hybrid Trucks
+(iii) Forecasting Demand of Hybrid Trucks by Hierarchical Bayesian

 The market for delivery services has grown substantially along with the development of e-commerce.
 In an effort to reduce pollution caused by delivery trucks due to low fuel efficiency and high emissions, the Korean government is considering converting the diesel-powered delivery trucks in the current market to hybrid trucks.
 The objective of this research is to predict truck drivers’ demand for converting to hybrid trucks depending on converting costs and increase in fuel efficiency by using Machine Learning.